peterhinch/micropython-async/FASTPOLL.md

 ###### [Jump to Contents](./FASTPOLL.md#contents)

-## 2.3 The conventional approach
+## 2.3 Polling in uasyncio

+The asyncio library provides various mechanisms for polling a device or flag.
+Aside from a polling loop these include awaitable classes and asynchronous iterators.
+It is important to appreciate that these mechanisms have the same drawback as the polling loop: uasyncio schedules tasks by placing them on a ``utimeq`` queue.
+This is a queue sorted by time-to-run.
+Tasks at the top of the queue (i.e. those ready to run) will be scheduled in "fair" round-robin fashion.
+This means that unless a task waits on a nonzero delay it will be rescheduled only after all other such tasks have been scheduled.

-The official uasyncio package offers only one solution which is is to redesign ``foo()`` to reduce the delay between yields to the scheduler.
+A partial solution is to design the competing ``foo()`` tasks to minimise the delay between yields to the scheduler.
 This can be difficult or impossible.
 Further it is inefficient to reduce the delay much below 2ms as the scheduler takes 230μs to schedule a task.

-There are cases where the ``foo()`` task is not time-critical.
-One example is user interface code where a latency as long as 100ms would usually not be noticed.
-A system with ten pushbuttons might have ten coros competing for execution with time critical coros.
-Another case is of a coro which is not time critical is one which performs a lengthy calculation whose results are not required urgently - a possible example being sensor fusion in a drone.
-An extreme case is in some astronomy applications where a delay on a complex calculation running into many minutes would not be apparent.

-A common case of tasks which can be run at low priority is that of networking: such tasks are more tolerant of delays and latency than hardware interfaces.
+Practical cases exist where the ``foo()`` tasks are not time-critical: in such cases the performance of time critical tasks may be enhanced by enabling ``foo()`` to submit for rescheduling in a way which does not compete with tasks requiring a fast response.
+In essence "slow" operations tolerate longer latency and longer time delays so that fast operations meet their performance targets.
+Examples are:

+ * User interface code.
+A system with ten pushbuttons might have a coro running on each.
+A GUI touch detector coro needs to check a touch against sequence of objects.
+Both may tolerate 100ms of latency before users notice any lag.
+ * Networking code: a latency of 100ms may be dwarfed by that of the network.
+ * Mathematical code: there are cases where time consuming calculations may take place which are tolerant of delays.
+Examples are statistical analysis, sensor fusion and astronomical calculations.
+ * Data logging.

 ###### [Jump to Contents](./FASTPOLL.md#contents)